IFB-ElixirFr/katacoda-scenarios/ifb-unix/session02/step-Relative_paths.md

 ls ../tmp
 ```

-Same result would be obtained with the absolute path:
+The same result would be obtained with the absolute path:

 ```bash
 ls /tmp